DANCE CLASS DESCRIPTIONS

 Drawing a an extensive background of historical ballet technique and training, our ballet program teaches a melting pot of traditional esthetics with a focus on proper alignment, safe execution, graceful carriage, and injury prevention for dancer longevity.
-In this technical form of dance set to classical music, taught using a specific French vocabukary to denote positions and movements.
+In this technical form of dance set to classical music, taught using a specific French vocabulary to denote positions and movements.
 The class format is a combination of a comprehensive barre, center practice, and traveling progressions.
 Ballet helps to develop good posture, a strong core, and body control.
 Any serious dancer should always supplement their training with weekly ballet class.

 It combines intricate moves with different freestyle techniques, using the beats of music to dictate the choreography.
 A popular dance discipline, hip-hop dance is widely known in pop culture and recognized for its entertainment value.

-Combining many elements of modern dance and ballet, contemporary/lyrical is an athletic and expressive dance disciple.
+Combining many elements of dance and expressive dance disciple.
 For the more seasoned dancer, it focuses on technique, style, and emotion.
-Contemporary has recently become more popular, since being a featured style of dance on the Fox TV show, So You Think You Can Dance.

-A popular style of dance that emerged from hip-hop culture, break dancing is a technical style of street dance that is set to long periods of musical 'breaks.'
+Break dancing is a technical style of street dance that is set to long periods of musical 'breaks.'
 B-boys or B-girls are the technical terms for dancers who have mastered this discipline.
 Focused on power moves, freezes, and footwork, break-dancing takes rhythm and athleticism.

 This class focuses strictly on turns, body placement, pointed toes, higher kicks, better leaps, and more flexibility are all core components of this class.
 This class is the perfect supplement for any ballet, jazz, or contemporary dancer.